This post will show you a Las Palmas mountain trip by car. We will take the road up into the pine-covered mountains next to the Canarian capital.

 Mountain trip around Las Palmas on the map

-The four towns you will visit on the way are Santa Brigida, Vega de San Mateo, Teror and Firgas.
+The four towns we will visit on the way are Santa Brigida, Vega de San Mateo, Teror and Firgas.
 We will start in Santa Brigida.

 Santa Brigida, Gran Canaria

-The postcard-pretty gingerbread town Santa Brigida is almost next door to Las Palmas.
-It town absolutely needs a stop and a stroll along the narrow cobbled streets.
-And maybe a hot chocolate and fresh churros in one of the street cafés.
+Santa Brigida needs a stop and a stroll along the cobbled streets.
+And maybe a hot chocolate and fresh churros in one of the local street cafés.

-Almost all houses in Santa Brigida have this kind of fairy-tale look.
-They are painted in either white or bright colours like red or yellow and have nice grey stones in the walls.
+Almost all houses in Santa Brigida have a kind of fairy-tale look.
+They are painted in either white or bright colours like red and yellow and have nice grey stones in the walls.

 Click on the small photos to see them in a slideshow.